Derryxu/RedNano/README.md

 | chrom | pos  | alignstrand | loc_in_ref | readname | strand | k_mer | pred |
 | ----- | ---- | ----------- | ---------- | -------- | ------ | ----- | ---- |

-* The reads prediction modification probabilities are processed to calculate the predicted probability of genome level site m6 modifications
+* The reads prediction modification probabilities are processed to calculate the predicted probability of genome level

-  公式mathtype